cowonesheep/Cowonesheep_Portfolio/_posts/slimmmmeeeee.md

   - standard
 ---

-My first owned indi game(phototype).
-In this project, I tried to impliment a main character that run with kinemtic and tuned movements, I also learn about guidance in games.
-All of the part is compleme by me except some free art resouce from online.
+In this project, I developed a main character with kinematic-based movement and fine-tuned controls.
+I also explored how to design effective player guidance within a game.
+Every aspect of the project was created by me, except for some free art assets sourced online.
+The most excited part is i invest into "death" mechism in the game, with descent understanding now.
+Sadly I dont have enough time to implement more mechism for this is a two week project complete within school days.
-Play the game here: [https://cowonesheep.itch.io/metroid](https://cowonesheep.itch.io/slimmmmeeeee)
+Play the game here: https://cowonesheep.itch.io/slimmmmeeeee